Course Overview

 Before Java, code written for one operating system usually would not run on another without being rewritten or recompiled.
 Java solved this by abstracting away the underlying hardware.

 “Write once, run anywhere” means the same compiled code can run on different operating systems without modification, as long as a compatible runtime is available.
 This portability depends on a runtime environment, such as a virtual machine, that abstracts platform-specific details, such as CPU architecture and operating system interfaces.
+Understanding this portability is one of the core Java programming basics.
 The next lesson breaks down how this runtime works and the components that enable it.

 Course roadmap

-Our curriculum is divided into three major phases to build your skills progressively, and this culminates in three separate projects:
+Our curriculum is divided into three major phases to build your skills progressively.

 Phase 1 (foundation): The first six modules focus on the Java mindset, basic syntax, core object-oriented concepts, strings, and arrays.